cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 You can use the cyb~Virus extension if you are a non-technical user.
 It is HIGHLY unsafe software as of now, so you should only use it at your own risk.

 ### Can I use it on web2 (normal browsers / phone, etc)?
 Depends.
 You can certainly view and download IPFS hashes via gateways to your phone/web2, etc. We presume that in the future people will be building some kind of bridge between what we do and web2.
 But we do not see this is a task and shall not work on it.
-We believe that people should move to web3.
+People should move to web3.

 ### Can I contribute?
 Depending on what you do, there are several ways to contribute: